Top travel essentials for your holiday

 - Skincare – Everyone’s skin care routine is unique, so we recommend you purchase re-usable travel-sized bottles to pour your favourite products into before your holiday.
-If you would like to try something new, the Nivea essentials travel pack could be for you or browse our full skincare range?
+If you would like to try something new, check out our full skincare range.

 - Flight socks - Can reduce the risk of DVT (deep vein thrombosis) during travel by compressing your legs to improve circulation and comfort.

 - Ear buds – long distance travel can be challenging enough without all the background noise.
 Be sure to pack ear buds to block out all of that chatter so you can get some much-needed rest.
 You should never finish a holiday more tired than when you first started!

 Depending on where you’re going and how long you’re travelling for, you will need an appropriate number of outfits.
 Don’t forget to pack underwear, socks and appropriate footwear.

 It’s also important to ensure you have received your vaccinations.
 Read more about travel vaccinations or use our handy vaccination checker to discover which vaccinations you may need for your destination.

 Travel essentials for men

 On top of everything mentioned above, we recommend packing a pair of swimming shorts/trunks as you’ll never know when the opportunity for a swim will come from!
 A sharp pair of sunglasses are also great to have in your bag.